-Prior to vaccine administration, NDIS participants (or a person who is lawfully able to make decisions on their behalf) must give informed consent, with any necessary support to do so.
+Prior to vaccine administration, a person with disability (or a person who is lawfully able to make decisions on their behalf) must give informed consent, with any necessary support to do so.

 Information on what to do if a substitute decision maker says no to COVID-19 vaccination is available on the Department of Health and Aged Care website.